 Special guest, Dr Anthony Mann of the OECD presents on the latest results from the OECD Career Readiness project.
-His team has been analysing big datasets from the Programme for International Student Assessment (PISA) to see what really works in career preparation for teenagers.
 Using data from over 70 countries including Australia, the project identified important new teenage indicators of better outcomes in adult employment.
 These include how teenagers think about their futures in work and what they do to explore these ideas.

 2020 Session 1: